 I recommend to install the python distribution Anaconda which ships with those tools per default.

 Gathering all kinds of telemetry data is key to operating reliable distributed systems at scale.
 Once you have set up your monitoring systems and recorded all relevant data, the challenge becomes to make sense of it and extract valuable information, like:

 Statistics is the art of extracting information from data.
 In this tutorial, we address the basic statistical knowledge that helps you at your daily work as a system operator.
 We will cover probabilistic models, summarizing distributions with mean values, quantiles, and histograms and their relations.

 The tutorial focuses on practical aspects, and will give you hands-on knowledge of how to handle, import, analyze, and visualize telemetry data with UNIX command line tools and the IPython toolkit.

-Heinrich Hartmann is the lead data scientist at Circonus.
-He is driving the development of analytics methods that transform monitoring data into actionable information as part of the Circonus monitoring platform.
-Heinrich earned his PhD in mathematics from the University of Bonn and worked as a researcher for the University of Oxford afterward.
-In 2012 he shifted his focus to computer science, and now applies his 10+ years of mathematical expertise to data analytics.
+Heinrich Hartmann is the lead data scientist at Circonus, where he is driving the development of analytics methods that transform monitoring data into actionable information as part of the Circonus monitoring platform.
+Previously, he worked as a researcher for the University of Oxford.
+Heinrich holds a PhD in mathematics from the University of Bonn.

 ©2015, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com